vivganes/sonar-intellij-plugin/README.md

 ===================================

 The main goal of this plugin is to show [SonarQube](http://sonarqube.org) issues directly within your IntelliJ IDE.
-Currently the plugin is build to work in IntelliJ IDEA, RubyMine, WebStorm, PhpStorm, PyCharm, AppCode and Android Studio with any programming language you can analyze in SonarQube.
+Currently the plugin is built to work in IntelliJ IDEA, RubyMine, WebStorm, PhpStorm, PyCharm, AppCode and Android Studio with any programming language you can analyze in SonarQube.

 Two tasks are covered by the plugin:
 * downloading issues of previously analyzed code from a Sonar server and show them in your IDE